paul-rezzonico/filmonahri/README.md

     </td>
     <td>
       <p>FilmonAhri API is a REST API developed in Javascript with Node.js and Hapi.js.
 It is a simple API that allows you to manage films and users,
-        with the possibility favorite a film.
+        with the possibility to favorite a film.
 It also allows you to manage the users and their roles.</p>
     </td>
   </tr>
 </table>